PDF417/pdf417-phonegap/README.md

     + highRes - Boolean - Set to true if you want to always use highest possible camera resolution (enabled by default for all devices that support at least 720p camera preview frame size)
     + frontFace - Boolean - to use front facing camera.
 Note that front facing cameras do not have autofocus support, so it will not be possible to scan denser and smaller codes.

-Both licenses must be provided (for iOS and Android) even if you dont plan running the application on both of them.
++ Both licenses must be provided (for iOS and Android) even if you dont plan running the application on both of them.
 In that case set license to null.

-In the previous versions of the plugin you could start a scan without extra options, now available *For legacy usage only*:
+In the previous versions of the plugin you could start a scan without extra options, now available *for legacy usage only*:

 ```javascript
 cordova.exec(